Wednesday, May 8, 2019

 I think we hold our mothers to a higher standard than anyone else; I don't think we want them to have human failings.
 Now that I am much older - towards the end of my own life - I am at peace with her.
 My mother didn't - perhaps couldn't - protect me from my abusive father.
 But I realize that she just wasn't equipped to handle or even understand what was going on - she had no point of reference for it.

-As it was, she had 9 children, losing two of those children in the years to come, which killed her inside, each time.
+losing two of her children in the years to come, devastated her, as one would expect with the loss of a child.
 The first time, it drove her to drink, which affected my younger siblings the most.
 But Mom was the reason we had Christmas and meals, more often than not.
 She really tried, often "winging it", and bought us gifts with her own hard-earned cash.
 She never hesitated to hug us and tell us that she loved us.
 She worked hard outside the home, and did the best she could.

 Marie and Lou,. with children.
 It was tough for Mom after she gave birth to my sister Laurie -her second child - because she had to be quarantined with tuberculosis for 6 months after Laurie was born.
 They never got to bond.
 But Mom loved us all.
 That love is the reason we could pass it along to our children & grandchildren.
 It's the gift that keeps on giving.